Unicare

 One ecosystem, three products

-Instead of a single tool for a single user, I designed an interconnected platform.
-A patient portal, a bedside decision-support app, and a management dashboard, all pulling from the same data backbone.
+My starting thesis was that the experience for every party in Canadian healthcare was unideal, and that technology could relieve all of it if designed as one system.
+Instead of a single tool for a single user, I built an interconnected platform: a patient portal, a bedside decision-support app, and a management dashboard, all pulling from the same data backbone.
 Improvement in one creates relief across all three.

 One ecosystem, three products — interconnected platform diagram